fabasoad/sarif-to-slack/etc/sarif-to-slack.api.md

     static from(color: string | undefined): Color | undefined;
 }

-// Warning: (ae-forgotten-export) The symbol "ColorGroupCommon" needs to be exported by the entry point index.d.ts
-//
 // @public
 export type ColorGroupByLevel = ColorGroupCommon & {
     error?: Color;